Yashaswini278/Semantic-Similarity-on-Quora-Question-Pairs/README.md

 7. Digits were removed
 8. Single letters were removed
 9. Multiple spaces were removed
-<br>24000 training samples and 600 test samples were used.
+##
+Number of Training samples = 24000 , Number of Test samples = 600
 ## Feature Extraction
-Two methods were used for feature extraction
+Two methods were used for feature extraction.
+These were extracted uing sklean.feature_extraction.text.

 1. Bag of words (BoW)
-2. Term frequency inverse document frequency (TfIdf) These were extracted uing sklean.feature_extraction.text.
+2. Term frequency inverse document frequency (TfIdf)
 ## Model
 Two models were tested in this project
 1. Random Forest Model
 2. XG Boost Model
 ## Results
-Since the data is imbalanced, F1 score metric and confusion matrix is used to evaluate the performance of the model
+Since the data is imbalanced, F1 score metric and confusion matrix were used to evaluate the performance of the model
 ### Random Forest + BoW
 ![rf_bow_f1](images/rf_bow_f1.png)
 ![rf_bow](images/rf_bow.png)